fruitsamples/Touches/ReadMe.txt

 If you drag one piece over another, the top piece "captures" the piece below, hiding it.
 This demonstrates how, with one touch, you can drag multiple items.
 If you want to "unstick" pieces, double tap anywhere on the background (not on the pieces).

-Before your application can handle multiple events, it must call the method setMultipleTouchEnabled:.
+Before your application can handle multiple events, it must enable them, either by setting the flag in Interface Builder, or by calling setMultipleTouchEnabled:.
 The methods touchesBegan:withEvent:, touchesMoved:withEvent:, touchesEnded:withEvent: show how to handle each phase of a multiple touch event.
 By looking at the code, you'll see that to handle multiple touches at the same time, you need to iterate through all the touch objects passed to each of the touch handling methods, handling each touch separately.
 Touches does this by calling a "dispatch" method that checks to see which piece the touch is in, and the takes the appropriate action.

 Touches is based on the Cocoa Touch Application template, which provides a starting point for most applications that need a UIView subclass that responds to touches.

 ================================================================================
 BUILD REQUIREMENTS:

-Mac OS X v10.5.3, Xcode 3.1, iPhone OS 2.0
+iPhone SDK 3.0

 ================================================================================
 RUNTIME REQUIREMENTS:

-Mac OS X v10.5.3, iPhone OS 2.0
+iPhone OS 3.0

 ================================================================================
 PACKAGING LIST: